COSMIC-PopSynth/COSMIC/docs/runpop/index.rst

 metallicities, and star formation histories.
 These parameters are randomly sampled from observationally motivated distribution functions.

-In cosmic, the initial sample is done through an initial binary sampler which works with the InitialBinaryTable class.
+In COSMIC, the initial sample is done through an initial binary sampler which works with the InitialBinaryTable class.
 There are two samplers available:

 1. `independent` : initialize binaries with independent parameter